Fabiola-I/Smart-parking-Rwanda-/README.md

 # Talent4_StartUp

+Hello👋,Am Fabiola Ingabire,

+A student at university of rwanda,college of science and technology  pursuing a degree in Electronics and Telecommunication Engineering, I've embarked on a transformative journey at Klab, where my passion for innovation and problem-solving has flourished.

 Here is the list of hardware component for our project of smart parking system:
 1. Parking Space Sensors: